'This is Farrell's best shot at Six Nations glory'

 |Coverage: Live on BBC One, BBC Radio Wales, BBC Radio Cymru, BBC Radio Ulster, Radio 5 Sports Extra, the BBC Sport website & app; live text commentary on BBC Sport website & app

-Ahead of Ireland's Six Nations opener against Wales, 2009 Grand Slam winner Tommy Bowe discusses the impact Warren Gatland's Wales return will have had on Andy Farrell and picks out Ireland players to look out for in this year's championship.
+Ahead of Ireland's Six Nations opener against Wales, 2009 Grand Slam winner Tommy Bowe discusses the impact Warren Gatland's return will have had on Andy Farrell and picks out Ireland players to look out for in this year's championship.

 We've reached what I'm calling 'TFI February - thanks for it's February'.
 January was particularly bleak this year, but one thing that got me through it was watching The White Lotus with my wife.